Go-Browse: Training Web Agents with Structured Exploration: Related Work

 \section{Related Work}

-\textbf{LLM Web Agents.} We build on multiple works on LLM web agents like the WebArena benchmark \cite{webarena} and BrowserGym \cite{browsergym} which both provide infrastructure for building and evaluating web agents and also provide an action space and observation features that we leverage in ReAct-based web agents \cite{react}.
-There is also a line of works that augment the action space (e.g., with developer APIs or self-learned workflows) \cite{beyondbrowsing, asi, skillweaver} or perform a form of in-context learning by extending the state representation with additional context gathered from past interactions \cite{awm, bagel, asi}.
-Our work focuses instead on improving the base agentic capabilities of LLMs while keeping the scaffolding minimal.
+\textbf{LLM Web Agents.} We build on multiple works on LLM web agents like the WebArena benchmark \citep{webarena} and BrowserGym \citep{browsergym} which both provide infrastructure for building and evaluating web agents and also provide an action space and observation features that we leverage in ReAct-based web agents \citep{react}.
+There is also a line of works that augment the action space (e.g., with developer APIs or self-learned workflows) \citep{beyondbrowsing, asi, skillweaver} or perform a form of in-context learning by extending observations with additional context from past interactions \citep{awm, bagel, asi}.
+Our work instead improves the base agentic capabilities of LLMs while keeping the scaffolding minimal.

-\textbf{Synthetic Data Generation for Web Agents.} Past works on generating synthetic data for web agents have focused on either generating data from static indirect knowledge on the internet (e.g., tutorial articles) \cite{synatra} or by logging direct interactions with websites \cite{scribeagent, autoweb, bagel, nnetnav, pae}.
-Among the latter methods, interaction-first methods \cite{nnetnav} seem to work unsupervised, while instruction-first methods \cite{pae, scribeagent, autoweb} typically require a human-in-the-loop to provide additional context.
+\textbf{Synthetic Data Generation for Web Agents.} Past works on generating synthetic data for web agents have focused on either generating data from static indirect knowledge on the internet (e.g., tutorial articles) \citep{synatra} or by logging direct interactions with websites \citep{scribeagent, autoweb, bagel, nnetnav, pae}.
+Among the latter methods, interaction-first methods \citep{nnetnav} seem to work unsupervised, while instruction-first methods \citep{pae, scribeagent, autoweb} have typically required a human-in-the-loop to provide additional context.
 In our work, we build an unsupervised instruction-first method that can gather its own context via exploration.
 We also note more recent, concurrent instruction-first/hybrid methods for unsupervised collection of web agent data \citep{pahuja2025explorer, sun2024genesis, trabucco2025insta}.
 A key difference is \gobrowse's focus on deeply exploring websites by explicitly building and leveraging its own web graph.
 This helps \gobrowse collect high-quality and high-coverage data that enables training a state-of-the-art model for WebArena.

-\textbf{Exploration Methods in Reinforcement Learning.} There is also a rich line of work from the RL community on improving exploration in agents \cite{unifying, curiositydriven, randomexploration, goexplore, firstreturn}.
-Of these, our method takes the most inspiration from Go-Explore \cite{goexplore, firstreturn} which uses analogous reset-then-explore strategies to share information across episodes to improve exploration efficiency in the context of Atari games.
+\textbf{Exploration Methods in Reinforcement Learning.} There is also a rich line of work from the RL community on improving exploration in agents \citep{unifying, curiositydriven, randomexploration, goexplore, firstreturn}.
+Of these, our method takes the most inspiration from Go-Explore \citep{goexplore, firstreturn} which uses analogous reset-then-explore strategies to share information across episodes to improve exploration efficiency in the context of Atari games.